julie-git/portfolio/README.md

 # portfolio_bootstrap
 <h1>Student Portfolio Bootstrap Edition<h1>
-This is a revision of the original Student Portolio site that was written with HTML and vanilla CSS.
-Now I am using Boostrap to create a responsive version of the site with no media.
+This is a revision of the original Student Portolio site I am using Boostrap to create a responsive version of the site with no media.

 * I created a responsive layouts with Bootstrap Grid
 * I made the site responisve by adjusting the column size based on med or large size screen size